Situation in the Middle East: Information for Canadians in the region

 Advice for Canadians in the Middle East

-The armed conflict in the region makes the situation unpredictable, and it could get worse at any time.
+The situation in the region is unpredictable, and it could get worse at any time.
 If it does, Canadians may not be able to leave, and the ability for the Government of Canada to provide assistance may be limited.

 If you’re a Canadian citizen or permanent resident in the Middle East, the advice from the Government of Canada is to leave if commercial options are available—and if it is safe to do so.